DarkSharpness/TrafficPrediction/docs/install.md

 # How to compile the project to install

-First of all, you must have a basic environment with Python 3.6 or higher.
+First of all, you'd better have a basic environment with Python 3.12 or higher.
 Also, since our program depends on some data processing front-end written in C++, you must have a C++ compiler installed on your machine.
 We recommend using the GNU Compiler Collection (GCC) with version no less than 13.1.0.

 You may check your environment by running the following commands: